tayloraportman/SpotifyPlaylist/README.md

 # Create the perfect playlist on Spotify

-This application allows you to take full advantage of Spotify's reccomendation features to create fun and interesting playlists that change up the vibe at intervals of your choosing.
+This application allows you to take full advantage of Spotify's reccomendation algorithms to create fun and interesting playlists that change up the vibe at intervals of your choosing.

 This application was built for yoga teachers who want a faster way to create thoughtful yoga playlists without spending all afternoon on Spotify!

 It works by creating different segments for each part of the playlist.
-Each segment gets assigned songs of your choosing to use as inspiration, along with the duration of the segment and other attributes (BPM, energy).
+Each segment gets assigned songs of your choosing to use as inspiration along with variables such as the duration of the segment, preferred tempo, and energy attributes.
 This allows you to create the exact vibe you want at intervals meaningful to your class.

-## What you need
-- Spotify developer API access (see below for more information)
-- A song or two in mind that suit each segment of your playlist!

 **Baseline segments include the following:**
 * Breath: 5 min of slow meditation music, tempo 70, energy 0.2
 * Warm-up: 10 min of chill upbeat music, tempo 100, energy 0.4
 * Flow 1: 15 min of chill pop music, tempo 130, energy 0.8